 The carrying value of cash, accounts payable and accrued liabilities and amounts due to related parties approximated their fair value since the interest payable on those borrowings is either close to current market rates or the borrowings are of a short-term nature.
-The lease liabilities, loans payable and convertible debentures are classified as level 2 due as the fair value is determined based on market interest rates.
+The lease liabilities and loans payable are classified as level 2 due as the fair value is determined based on market interest rates.